eMagin (EMAN) Scheduled to Post Quarterly Earnings on Thursday

-eMagin (NYSEAMERICAN:EMAN) is scheduled to issue its quarterly earnings data before the market opens on Thursday, November 7th.
-Analysts expect the company to announce earnings of ($0.01) per share for the quarter.
-Parties that are interested in participating in the company’s conference call can do so using this link.
+eMagin (NASDAQ:EMAN) is scheduled to post its quarterly earnings results before the market opens on Thursday, November 7th.
+Analysts expect eMagin to post earnings of ($0.01) per share for the quarter.
+Individual that wish to register for the company’s earnings conference call can do so using this link.

-eMagin (NYSEAMERICAN:EMAN) last released its earnings results on Tuesday, August 13th.
-The semiconductor company reported ($0.05) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.02).
-The company had revenue of $5.36 million for the quarter, compared to analysts’ expectations of $7.70 million.
-During the same period last year, the firm posted ($0.11) EPS.
+eMagin (NASDAQ:EMAN) last announced its quarterly earnings data on Tuesday, August 13th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.02).
+The business had revenue of $5.36 million for the quarter, compared to analysts’ expectations of $7.70 million.

 eMagin Corporation designs, develops, manufactures, and markets organic light emitting diode (OLED) displays on-silicon micro displays; virtual imaging products that utilize OLED micro displays; and related products.
 It offers super video graphics array (SVGA) + OLED micro displays; digital SVGA OLED-XL; super extended graphics array OLED-XL/XLS and OLED-XL; video graphics array OLED-XL; and widescreen ultra-extended graphics array OLED-XL/XLS.